Sexuality of Frederick the Great: Possible homosexual relationships

+Voltaire

 Frederick invited the French philosopher Voltaire to live with him at Potsdam almost immediately after his accession to the throne.
 Voltaire, who was in a personal creative crisis, was happy to accept the invitation.
 He only lived in the City Palace for a short time before renting his own house, first in Potsdam and later in Berlin.
 Their literary correspondence and friendship, which spanned almost 50 years, had begun a few years earlier as a flirtation and maintained a mutual intellectual fascination.
 Voltaire had just recently distributed Frederick's treatise Anti-Machiavel in Amsterdam to great popularity.
 Although Voltaire was occasionally thought to have been involved in same-sex relations, especially as a young man, it is highly doubtful whether the two had an intimate relationship.
 Occasionally to be read such claims were probably meant more polemically than seriously and are mainly due to the exuberant tones of their correspondence which were customary at the time.
-It wasn't Voltaire's (rather ugly) appearance that attracted Friedrich, but rather his spirit that outshone Europe, which the young crown prince had recognized early on and now wanted to use for his own glory.
+It wasn't Voltaire's (not particularly attractive) appearance that attracted Frederick, but rather his spirit that outshone Europe, which the young crown prince had recognized early on and now wanted to use for his own glory.
 Frederick wanted to adorn himself with one of the leading European intellectuals.
 He also appreciated the witty conversation in French and hoped the philosopher would not only enrich the royal academy but also the royal table (which always consisted only of men, just like his father's famous "tobacco club").

 Frederick was a passionate supporter of the Enlightenment and Voltaire was its greatest spokesman.
 This included, for example, the abolition of criminal liability for homosexual acts.
 Frederick however did not abolish it, but unlike under his father, no death sentence was carried out.
-As early as 1725 Voltaire had brought about the release of Abbé Desfontaines, incarcerated for sodomy, from prison which the latter had repaid him with ingratitude.
+As early as 1725, Voltaire had brought about the release of Abbé Desfontaines, incarcerated for sodomy, from prison, an act the latter had repaid with ingratitude.
 Later, in his Dictionnaire philosophique (1752) Voltaire wrote an article about Love in the manner of Socrates, including a list of historical persons who were inclined towards homoerotic love.
 The final sentence reads: «Enfin je ne crois pas qu’il y ait jamais eu aucune nation policée qui ait fait des lois contre les mœurs» (After all, I don't think there was ever any civilized nation that enacted laws against mores).